 user-package-2.tar.gz on all trial runners in the experiment.
 There is no limit on the number of packages that can be specified.
 However the total size of the model definition and all packages must be under 96 MB.

-PEDL allows users to configure the environment used by trial runner containers.
+For trial runners, PEDL allows users to configure the environment variables inside the container.
 If the model definition directory contains a file named

 pedl-prepare-env.sh, this file will be executed (via